xnagyt1/assignment-gis/documentation.md

 ![Screenshot](Attacks.png)

 *Description*
+Get information about all attack from table attacks, where the country is Ireland/ Ireland and United Kingdom.

 **Get nearest shops to selected location**

 ![Screenshot](shops.png)

+*Description*
+Get information about nearest supermarkets to selected point on map.
+Compute distance between selected poitn and supermarkets, order it by distance in ascending order and return back first 10.

 **Get the nearest waters**

 ![Screenshot](waters.png)

+*Description*
+Get information about all waters/waterways in the distance of selected point.
+Compute distances between selected point and water/waterways and return the first 200 between the defined range.

 **Get the regions near to the border, and compute the number of victioms**

 ![Screenshot](region.png)

+*Description*
+Get informations about the regions near to border between Ireland and United Kingdom.
+Firstly select the region with type 4 from database (Northen Ireland), get all regions which are next to it and from this table drop of northen ireland.
+From these regions select out these in which was terror attacks with number of victims bigger than one.
+After compute all number of victims and add it to every region.

 ### Response (GeoJson creation)